pernillelorup/JavascriptFlow2/README.md

 ##### Ensure that you can run “many” node-applications on a single droplet on the same port (80)

 * You could configure a load balancer for this purpose.
 Nginx could also be used as a reverse proxy.

+* A reverse proxy is a server that sits between internal applications and external clients, forwarding client requests to the appropriate server. ...
+Using NGINX as a reverse proxy enables you to add these features to any application

 ### Explain the difference between “Debug outputs” and application logging.
 What’s wrong with console.log(..) statements in our backend-code.